 Overview: Small C++ library for linking to and using the SuperCollider scsynth server internally as a separate thread in a C++ application.

 SuperCollider was actually the first programming language I learned many years ago during my master's degree at Mills College.
 Ever since I've had a deep love for it, but because I became more interested in 3D graphics and OpenGL I began using C++ for most of my work.
 I was still interested in utilizing the power of SuperCollider and so I developed this library that allows a project to bundle up an internal scsynth server using the libscsynth library as well as adding an interface for creating and manipulating synths.
 Normally SuperCollider runs as two distinct processes, a VM for the SuperCollider language (sclang) and another process for generating audio (scsynth).
 The language communications with the server via Open Sound Control (OSC) messages.
 My library allows a program to forgo the use of sclang and include scsynth as a separate thread in the same process.
 This is much preferable for binary distributions of programs written in C++ and has been used for several years in many of my projects.
 The code is a bit messy as my original scope was much larger, however I settled on a smaller subset of sclang to reproduce and now there is some dead ends in the code that should be cleaned up.
 Regardless, the code works well and has been incredibly useful to me since I made it.

-Currently I'm finishing up my PhD research at the University of Sussex where I've been lucky enough to be supervised by Nick Collins.
-My dissertation is focused on visual representation and communication in collaborative music systems.
+My PhD research was conducted at the University of Sussex where I was fortunate enough to be supervised by Nick Collins.
+My dissertation focused on visual representation and communication in collaborative music systems.
 Over the past few years I've published several papers that look at this subject in various ways and often my code projects are born out of this research.
 Below you can find a collection of my papers to read.